-This website is currently transitioning to a new provider.
-Some content may not be available right now but may return once the move is complete.
+This website is currently transitioning to a new platform.
+Some content may not be available until the move is complete.
 Use the contact form to ask about specific content.

 The Sacred Wonderland